f5devcentral/f5-automation-labs/docs/class1/module1/lab3.rst

    ``myStringArray: [ "string0", "string1" ... "stringX" ]``

-Much like the previous task we can update system DNS and NTP settings by sending a PATCH request to the correct resource in the ‘sys’ Organizing Collection.
+Much like the previous task we can update system DNS and NTP settings by sending a PATCH request to the correct resource in the ``sys`` Organizing Collection.
 The relevant Resources for this task are:

 .. list-table::